Madhur Canteen: Origin

 Madhur Canteen was started in 1921, when Madhusudan Dey (Modhu) came to Dhaka with his father, Aditya Chandra, at the age of 15.
 Aditya Chandra, with the permission of the university authorities, began selling food in the Dhaka University Campus which was, at the time, located in the present Dhaka Medical College building.
 The canteen was shifted later when the Arts Faculty of the university was shifted to a new building at Nilkhet.

+Political movements

 Madhur canteen played a pivotal role in the Bangladesh Liberation Movement.
 It was the focal point for the start of various political movements in the country.
 The canteen played a significant part in the Language Movements of 1948 and 1952, the movement of fourth-class Dhaka University employees in 1949, the student's revolt against the black laws (kala kanoon) of the university, and the 1969 mass uprising in East Pakistan.
 During these critical political moments, Madhur Canteen was a social epicentre frequented by student leaders and activists.
 The Pakistani army targeted Madhur Canteen on 25 March 1971, with the beginning of operation Searchlight.